Hertz Global (NYSE:HTZ) Shares Gap Down to $2.50

-Hertz Global Holdings, Inc (NYSE:HTZ)’s share price gapped down prior to trading on Monday .
+Hertz Global Holdings, Inc (NYSE:HTZ)’s stock price gapped down before the market opened on Monday .
 The stock had previously closed at $2.50, but opened at $2.25.
 Hertz Global shares last traded at $2.61, with a volume of 5,716,662 shares changing hands.

 Separately, Deutsche Bank Aktiengesellschaft reduced their price objective on shares of Hertz Global from $3.00 to $2.00 and set a “hold” rating for the company in a research report on Thursday, August 20th.
 Four research analysts have rated the stock with a sell rating, three have assigned a hold rating and two have issued a buy rating to the company’s stock.
 The stock has an average rating of “Hold” and a consensus price target of $8.00.